 State Electricity on Google Earth: How many Solar Panels would it Take?

-This activity addresses the Energy Awareness Principle by having students calculate electricity use by state and determine how much land would be required to replace all sources of electricity with solar panels.
+This activity has students calculate electricity use by state and determine how much land would be required to replace all sources of electricity with solar panels.
 Students also consider costs and land-use trade-offs.